-- Along with parsley and rosemary you can also add black pepper, paprika, or other herbs as a seasoning, if preferred.
+- Along with parsley and rosemary, you can add black pepper, paprika, or other herbs as a seasoning.
 Just sauté those with garlic and follow the procedure as mentioned.

-- You can use other herbs for more added flavors giving the dish a more aromatic experience.
-These herbs can either be sautéed or sprinkled upon; they leave an amazing taste in both methods.
+- You can use other herbs for added flavors giving the dish a more aromatic experience.
+These herbs can be sautéed or sprinkled upon; they leave a fantastic taste in both methods.

 - Another healthy alternative to cooking purple potatoes would be to air-fry them instead of baking them.
-Air frying consumes lesser oil and is considered a much healthier option than baking, frying, or even shallow frying.
+Air frying consumes less oil and is considered a healthier option than baking, frying, or even shallow frying.

-- To make garlic yogurt at home you can add 1-2 cloves of minced or grated garlic, few drops of freshly squeezed lemon, 1 tablespoon of fresh green chives, a pinch of kosher salt, to one cup of Greek yogurt.
+- To make garlic yogurt at home, you can add 1-2 cloves of minced or grated garlic, a few drops of freshly squeezed lemon, one tablespoon of fresh green chives, and a pinch of kosher salt to one cup of Greek yogurt.
 Mix them all well until there are no lumps.
 This dip tastes better when served cold.

 To peel or not to peel is the question!
-To answer this question, the potato skin is full of nutrients and vitamins.
+To answer this question, potato skin is full of nutrients and vitamins.
 So, it is safe to say it’s completely edible.
 The choice remains and depends on how you prefer your potatoes.
-The taste does not vary too much as long as you follow the recipe as we have mentioned.
+As we have mentioned, the taste does not vary too much as long as you follow the recipe.
 Please remember young kids should not be fed potato skin, as it can lead to choking.

 Rich in nutrition and packed with taste, the purple sweet potato perfectly suits all your meals.
-Not only can it be a standalone snack, but it also is a replacement for French fries, potato nuggets and baked potato chips.
-So next time when you decide to cook burgers, don’t forget to spice them up with some delicious roasted purple potatoes, which makes them definitely worth a try!
+Not only can it be a standalone snack, but it also is a replacement for French fries, potato nuggets, and baked potato chips.
+So next time you decide to cook burgers, don’t forget to spice them up with some delicious roasted purple potatoes, making them worth a try!